 According To Our Research, Shipman Beach Is Big Island's Most Underrated

 Okay, you caught me...by "research", I definitely mean time spent lounging on this epic beach, but hey, you're basically talking to an expert...
 That's gotta count for something, right?
 And, in my well-researched opinion, Shipman Beach is certainly one of Big Island's most underrepresented adventures.
 A bit off the beaten path, the beach is nestled along the southeastern shoreline and is sometimes called Haena Beach (not to be confused with the beach of the same name on Kauai) .
 Why's it so special?
-It has everything you could want in a Hawaiian hike from jungle vines and ocean views to wildlife and hidden secrets.
+The hike to the beach has everything you could want in a Hawaiian hike from jungle vines and ocean views to wildlife and hidden secrets.

 Finding the hike to Shipman Beach shouldn’t be much of a struggle.
 You could just follow the voice in the back of your mind telling you to forget your responsibilities and go find an adventure.
 That alone should plant you right around the trailhead.
 But, if you’re internal BPS (Beach Positioning System) is on the fritz, we’ve got you covered with step-by-step directions below.